Baqend/guide/src/index.md

     .resultList(...)
 ```

-The query search for all todos, which name is start with `'My Todo'`, is currently active and contains in
+The query searchs for all todos, whose name starts with `'My Todo'`, is currently active and contains an activity in
-its activities list an Activity that has been started before the current date.
+its activities list that has been started before the current date.

 Note that all valid MongoDB attribute expressions can be used as a field name in a filter.

 If you are familiar with writing [MongoDB queries](http://docs.mongodb.org/manual/tutorial/query-documents/), you can
-use the `where` method to describe an MongoDB query in JSON format.
-An equivalent query to the above one will locks like
+use the `where` method to describe a MongoDB query in JSON format.
+An equivalent query to the above one would look like
-the following:
+this:
 ```js
 DB.Todo.find()
     .where({